AlexRemiNoel/BookEnumerator/README.md

 ## This project

-This is a simple project that allows for management of a virtual library
+This is a simple project that allows for counting inventory of a virtual library

 -allows for adding books
 -allows for removing them
+-allows to count the list